 All the old people had already died.
-Boomies.
+Boomers.
 They had gone ‘boom’ as they hit the ground, or the car bonnet, something like that.

 It was shit being the Few.

-She wasn’t beautiful but then she had all her arms and legs, which was a good start.
+She wasn’t beautiful but then who was?
+She had all her arms and legs, which was a good start.
 She grew a bit of this ’n that in the big windows of the rubbled houses, traded a bit of this ’n that at the crossroads, in the dawn or dusk, like everyone did.
-She made string, and baskets to trade, and was better off than mere foragers.
+She made string and baskets to trade, and was better off than mere foragers.
 She had never been in love, but intended to be, one day.
 She surely wasn’t in love with the engineer.

 This was too important.

 The pool.
 It had been her favourite place as a kid, just before she learnt how shit everything was going to be.
-Just before she learnt that however awful she felt on any given day, she’d never feel that good again.
-That the story books were all fairy tale: the stories of having a home with electricity and birthday parties; the stories that said ‘If Tommy has five apples and he gives one to his sister, how many apples … ’; stories called Mediterranean Cooking, Lonely Planet Travel Guide, Daisy Visits the Dentist, The Rights of Man … all fucking fairy tales.
+Just before she learnt that no matter awful she felt on any given day, she’d never feel that good again.
+That the story books were all fairytale: the stories of having a home with electricity and birthday parties; the stories that said ‘If Tommy has five apples and he gives one to his sister, how many apples … ’; stories called Mediterranean Cooking, Lonely Planet Travel Guide, Daisy Visits the Dentist, The Rights of Man … all fucking fairy tales.
 Apples didn’t grow any more, winters were too hot.
 Most things didn’t grow any more.

-Fucking boomies.
+Fucking boomers.
 They died and so all the good stuff stopped.
 Or.
 All the good stuff stopped and so they died.
-Who cared…
+Who cared!

-The place was huge—how many people, once?!—.
+The place was huge—how many people, once?
 The glass roof was dense with vines and moss; some fallen panels left gapes that sagged inwards with creeping growths.
 Giant tubes wormed through the air above them, except where they drooped into the near-empty scummy pools.
 The windows were clouded by mould, the floor littered like a forest.
-From outside it had looked like a compost heap.
+From outside it looked like a giant compost heap.
 Inside, it was like sitting in a leaf: dank, herbaceous.
-All that growth and nothing edible, it really annoyed her.
+All that growth and nothing edible; it really annoyed her.

 But the pool itself: amazing.
-The other bigger pools, reaching out from the cavernous shadows she ignored, and concentrated on this one: small and manageable.
-She’d scrubbed every filthy inch of it with old chemicals that made her dizzy, and the tiles gleamed clean and white.
-While she’d cleaned upstairs, the engineer had done engineering things downstairs: dragged in bits and wires and tins of stuff; mumbled and cursed and banged and yelped.
-The newcomers had helped her gather rainwater, fill the pool till it shifted and gleamed like … language escaped her again, was it like some wet ocean animal in the dimness?
-She had never even seen clean open water, for fuck’s sake, let alone an ocean; how could she describe this thing before her other than with only these rubbish words the dead had left behind.
+She ignored the bigger pools reaching out from the cavernous shadows, and instead concentrated on this one: small and manageable.
+She’d scrubbed every filthy inch of it with old chemicals that made her dizzy until the tiles gleamed clean and white.
+While she’d cleaned upstairs, the engineer had done engineering things downstairs: dragged in bits and wires and tins of stuff, mumbled and cursed, and banged and yelped.
+The newcomers had helped her gather rainwater, and fill the pool till it shifted and gleamed like … language escaped her again, was it like some wet ocean animal in the dimness?
+She had never even seen clean open water, for fuck’s sake, let alone an ocean; how could she describe this thing before her other than with only these rubbish words the dead had left behind?
 When things disappear, their words also go extinct.
 The water in the pool shifted like water.
-There; that’s the best she could do, and fuck you if you don’t like it.
+There, that’s the best she could do, and fuck you if you don’t like it.

 This night, the engineer was doing something below ground, and she was holding the candles for light, and it was taking ages.
 She was jiggling with excitement.
 She was jiggling with impatience.
 She was jiggling with boredom and running out of candles when it happened: light and noise and vibration.
-Fire, storm, sun, none of these lights were any good thing anymore, but this: wow, this!
+Fire, storm, sun, none of these lights were good things anymore, but this, wow, this!

 Then everyone went crazy at once.
 Water everywhere, bodies in it and under it and through it, drinking it and scrubbing their heads and feet and each other, limbs and bums and bellies all in a heap, laughing and gasping and crying and laughing some more.

 She linked the fingers of her hand—the good one, with all the fingers—with the engineer’s clever hand and smiled.
 Maybe at the engineer.
 It was hard to say with her eyes closed.
-They breathed slowly.
-They rolled her shoulders.
+They breathed, in and out, slowly.
+They rolled their shoulders.
 They stretched their spines.
 They dropped their guard.

 It might have been the light or the noise that drew them like a yell in the night: marketeers.
-Their necrotic stink on the clean air.
+Their necrotic stink slid into the clean air.